scipy/scipy.org/content/en/community.md

 ## Participate online

 The following are ways to engage directly with the SciPy project and community.

-_Please note that we encourage users and community members to support each other for usage questions - see [community](/community)._
+Please note that we encourage users and community members to support each other for usage questions.
+Search for an answer first, because someone may already have found a solution to your problem.

+Lastly, maintainers are mostly monitoring the forum and GitHub.

 ### [SciPy community meetings](https://scientific-python.org/calendars/)